Dropping in for morning minyan is a great way to get a taste of the Ohel Minyan!

 The Ohel Minyan meets for Kabbalat Shabbat services, Shabbat morning, and holiday morning davening approximately once a month.
 Kabbalat Shabbat services are followed by a catered Shabbat meal (by preregistration) with bentshing and singing.

-Click the calendar tab to see our upcoming Shabbat events.
+Click the calendar tab to see our upcoming Shabbat events, and click here to add those events to your calendar.

-You can find any guidelines for the group in the "group description" section of the thread.
+You can find any group guidelines in the "group description" section of the thread.
 Feel free to text an admin if you have questions.

 The Ohel Minyan is participatory and entirely lay-led.
-If you would like to be a shaliach tzibbur at the Ohel Minyan, please click here to familiarize yourself with our practices.
+If you would like to be a shaliach tzibbur at the Ohel Minyan, please click here to familiarize yourself with our davening minhagim (customs).

 We read Torah on Monday and Thursday mornings, and at any Shabbat morning or mincha service we hold.